snowplow/documentation/docs/tutorials/migrating-your-ga4-data-to-snowplow/index.md

 - `Dataset`: The name of your GA4 dataset in Bigquery.
 - `Table`: The name of your GA4 table in Bigquery.
 The default value is set to `events_*`.
 If you do not wish to query all the data, do not select a specific date/table here, it is done further down.
 Even if you only want to query a single day, leave this as `events_*` and provide the specific date below.
 This field should only be changed if you have a custom table name.
 - `Start date`: The first date that you want to query data from.
 This is inclusive.
 - `End date`: The date that you want to query data until.
 This is inclusive.
-If you only want to query only one date, set both start and end dates to that date.
+If you only want to query one date, set both start and end dates to that date.

 ### Step 2 - Map Snowplow events

 Although GA4 has events, it does not have a concept of entities like Snowplow.
 As such, we gather the parameters from each of your GA4 events, and add similar parameters to a Snowplow entity that we create.
 For example, if you have two events, `add_to_cart` and `view_cart`, with each containing a property called `page_title`, we will create a Snowplow entity called context_page_vendor_1_0_0, and add the `page_title` parameter to it.
-In addition, for each of your events, a Snowplow unstruct event will also be created, containing the parameters from each GA4 event.\
+In addition, for each of your events, a Snowplow self-describing event will also be created, containing the parameters from each GA4 event.\

 The interface in the UI allows you to modify any of the pre-created entities, or create your own entities.
 You can remove parameters the events (for example if you wish to add the parameter to an entity), but you cannot add any new parameters to events.
 Events will be migrated contatining the same parameters as they had in GA4, minus any that you remove.\
 When you create a new entity, you can choose parameters from the events that are shown in the UI.
 Note that you only have to add a parameter to an entity once, and it will be filled in the entity column from any event that has that parameter.\